Markov Gap and Bound Entanglement in Haar Random State

-The threshold for PPT divides the marginal state $\rho_{AB}$ into three phases~\cite{PRXQuantum.2.030347}, i.e. positive partial transpose (PPT) $n_{C} > {1}/{2}$, entanglement saturation (ES) $n_{\max} < {1}/{2}$, and maximally entangled (ME) phase $\max\{n_A,n_B\}>1/2$, which have been observed in experiment~\cite{liu2023observation}.
-The phase diagram is shown in Fig.~\ref{fig: figure2}(a).
-Note that the critical point of these phases is $n_{\mathrm{PPT}} = 1/2$, thus for the PPT and ME phases, corresponding to $n_{\max}>n_{\mathrm{PPT}}$, the pure state $\ket{\psi_{ABC}}$ have the same entanglement structure up to relabelling the systems.
-For more introduction to Haar random state, see Appendix~\ref{app: Haar}.
+The threshold for PPT divides the marginal state $\rho_{AB}$ into three phases~\cite{PRXQuantum.2.030347}.
+The phase diagram, shown in Fig.~\ref{fig: figure3}(a), have been observed in experiment~\cite{liu2023observation}.
+Note that the critical point for these phases is $n_{\mathrm{PPT}} = 1/2$, thus the tripartite pure states $\ket{\psi_{ABC}}$ in the PPT and maximal entanglement (ME) phases have the same entanglement structure up to a relabeling of the subsystems.

-In Ref.~\cite{PRXQuantum.2.030347}, a phenomenological model is employed where the entanglement between the systems is assumed to be tensor product of Bell pairs, then the phase diagram can be predicted by the Page's formula at leading order.
-With this model, the state has no Bell pair between the systems $A$ and $B$ in the PPT phase, has no Bell pair between the systems $A$ and $C$ in the ME phase, and has Bell pairs between each systems in the ES phase.
-The diagrams of the three phases are shown in Fig.~\ref{fig: figure2}(d),~(e), and~(f) respectively.
+Reference~\cite{PRXQuantum.2.030347} employed a phenomenological model where the entanglement between the systems is assumed to consist of tensor products of Bell pairs.
+This model the phase diagram predicts the phase diagram using Page's formula at leading order.
+According to this model, there is no Bell pair between the systems $A$ and $B$ in the PPT phase, no Bell pair between the systems $A$ and $C$ in the ME phase, and there are Bell pairs between every pair of systems in the ES phase.
+Schematic diagrams of these three phases are shown in Fig.~\ref{fig: figure3}(d)-(f), respectively.